jkrauska/jkrauska.github.io/README.md

-# jkrauska.github.io
-Blogdocs

-# Simnple Mac CAGS SGAC home row mods.
+# Simple home row mods for MacOS split keyboards.
+2022-11-28

 The definitive guide to setting up Home Row Mods is https://precondition.github.io/home-row-mods

 But it's also REALLY complicated and I feel it doesn't need to be.

+## My Setup: CAGS SGAC

 My use case which is also the same for most people I know is to add Mac modifiers to the home row on Querty.
 Thats it.

+"A" long pressed is "Control"
+"S" long pressed is "Alt/Option"
+"D" long pressed is "GUI/Cmd"
+"F" long pressed is "Shift"

+And it's mirrored on the right hand.

-Just wrap ASDF and JKL; with these simple codes in keymap.c:
+In the QMK configs you wrap ASDF and JKL; with these codes in keymap.c:
  - CTL_T()
  - OPT_T()
  - CMD_T()